-If Then The driver's safety belt is not The safety belt warning light buckled before the ignition illuminates1-2 minutes and the switch is turned to the ON warning chime sounds 4-8 seconds. position The driver's safety belt is The safety belt warning light and buckled while the indicator warning chime turn off. light is illuminated and the warning chime is sounding The driver's safety belt is The safety belt warning light and buckled before the ignition indicator chime remain off. switch is turned to the ON position
+If Then The driver's safety belt is not buckled before the ignition switch is turned to the ON position The safety belt warning light illuminates and the warning chime sounds 4-8 seconds.
+The driver's safety belt is buckled while the indicator light is illuminated and the warning chime is sounding The safety belt warning light and warning chime turn off.
+The driver's safety belt is buckled before the ignition switch is turned to the ON position The indicator chime will remain off and the safety belt warning lamp will illuminate for 4-8 seconds.

-Belt minder (if equipped)
+Belt minder